 - consumer awareness through public health campaigns, school education programmes

-- industry must be encouraged to reformulate food products to reduce content of FSS
+- industry must be encouraged to reformulate food products to reduce a content of FSS

-- Positive nutritional labelling so consumers can make healthy choices.
+- Positive nutritional labeling so consumers can make healthy choices.
 Labels must have

 - Total calories

-- Amount of carbohydrates, sugars, fats, protein, sodium, dietary fibre
+- Amount of carbohydrates, sugars, fats, protein, sodium, dietary fiber

 - Amount of trans fat added to the food